degauss-org/geocoder/README.md

 ## Installation

-This software was designed and tested only on Linux Ubuntu.
+This software was designed and tested on Linux Ubuntu.
 The following install instructions are for Ubuntu.
-CentOS install instructions are also below, but are not tested.
+CentOS install instructions are also below, but are not throughly tested.

-As an alternative to the usual installation, a docker image that contains everything needed is available from Docker Hub.
-Use `docker run -it colebrokamp/geocoder` to pull and load the image.
-This will take a while because it does include the TIGER database file.
+As an alternative to the usual installation, a dockerfile is included in the repo.
+Building will take a while because it does include the TIGER database file.
 (If installing from behind a proxy, see [this article](https://docs.docker.com/engine/admin/systemd/#http-proxy) about configuring `HTTP_PROXY`.

 ### Requirements